-SKYCAPTURE notes that there is no applicable standard for an equivalency determination.
+TSL notes that there is no applicable standard for an equivalency determination.
 Some have argued that the appropriate standard is that for model aircraft, noting that their operations, if conducted for recreational purposes, would fall completely within the allowable operations for model aircraft.
-We believe it is difficult to argue that there is sufficient correlation between model operations controlled by the Academy of Model Aeronautics and the ones considered by SKYCAPTURE.
+We believe it is difficult to argue that there is sufficient correlation between model operations controlled by the Academy of Model Aeronautics and the ones contemplated by TSL.
 At the same time, it is clear that equivalency cannot be established for traditional, manned civil aircraft because the design and use profiles between traditional aircraft and sUAS are simply too different.
 As such, we believe it makes more sense to focus on why the contemplated operations would not adversely affect safety, which is all that §11.81(e) requires.

 Granting an exemption will not adversely affect safety.
-SKYCAPTURE contemplates conducting sUAS operations over client owned or controlled land, solely during daylight hours, at altitudes well below that which would pose a risk to other aircraft.
+TSL contemplates conducting sUAS operations over client owned or controlled land, solely during daylight hours, at altitudes well below that which would pose a risk to other aircraft.
 In general, sUAS operations are intended to be conducted in areas distant from both congested areas and airports.
-The nature of requirements anticipated by SKYCAPTURE requires that the sUAS be flown at relatively low altitudes and relatively low speeds.
-SKYCAPTURE expects that in most instances, the sUAS will be flown less than 200 feet from the ground level of the PIC along the path of the sUAS.
+Moreover, because of the inherent risks presented by standard infrastructure operations, our clients have already taken steps to secure property against unauthorized public access.
+For example, substantial stretches of pipeline, utilities, railroad track and oil production sites are fenced, elevated, or otherwise secured to prevent access.
+Other long stretches of infrastructure are, as noted above, in very remote wilderness areas.
+The nature of operations anticipated by TSL requires that the sUAS be flown at relatively low altitudes and relatively low speeds.
+TSL expects that in most instances, the sUAS will be flown less than 100 feet from the highest structure along the path of the sUAS.
 Accordingly, the risk of interference with another aircraft is minimal.
-SKYCAPTURE also plans to conduct sUAS operations at least 2 miles from any public airports (including heliports).
-In the event an operation needs to be conducted closer to an airport, SKYCAPTURE will inform the airport operator and airport air traffic control tower of the contemplated operation and will comply with any directions issued by air traffic control at that airport.
+TSL also plans to conduct sUAS operations at least three miles from any public airports (including heliports).
+In the event an operation needs to be conducted closer to an airport, TSL will inform the airport operator and airport air traffic control tower of the contemplated operation and will comply with any directions issued by air traffic control at that airport.

-Approval of exemptions allowing commercial operations of sUASs in aerial photography industry will enhance safety by reducing risk.
-Current operations recommend tall extension ladders on steep pitched roofs, or unsafe structures for inspection which could cause personal injury.
-This would also allow prevent private parties from inventing ways to get that "perfect" shot, and again let the sUAS take the risk.
-In contrast, a sUAS weighing fewer than 55 lbs. and powered by batteries eliminates virtually all of that risk given the reduced mass and lack of combustible fuel carried on board and stable flying features as shown in Apendix B. The sUAS is carried to the site of the contracted party requirement.
+Approval of exemptions allowing commercial operations of sUASs in the infrastructure aerial inspection industry will enhance safety by reducing risk.
+Conventional operations, using jet or piston power aircraft, operate at extremely low altitudes just feet from the subject being inspected and in extreme proximity to people and structures; and present the risks associated with vehicles that weigh in the neighborhood of 4,000lbs., carrying large amounts of jet A or other fuel (140 gallons for jet helicopters).
+Such aircraft must fly to and from the inspection site.
+In contrast, a sUAS weighing fewer than 55 lbs. and powered by batteries eliminates virtually all of that risk given the reduced mass and lack of combustible fuel carried on board.
+The sUAS is carried to the inspection site.
 The sUAS will carry no passengers or crew and, therefore, will not expose them to the risks associated with manned aircraft flights.